elitak/nixos-infect/README.md

 - Deploy the droplet indicated at the top of the file, enable ipv6, add your ssh key
 - `cat customConfig.optional nixos-infect | ssh root@targethost`

-Alternatively, use the user data mechamism by supplying the lines between the following cat and EOF in the Digital Ocean Web UI (or HTTP API):
+Alternatively, use the user data mechamism by supplying the lines between the following in the Digital Ocean Web UI (or HTTP API):

 ```yaml
 #cloud-config